Upcycled planter alternatives for your garden

 With a little bit of effort and some creativity, you can transform household items like cans, jars and bottles that would otherwise be thrown in the trash into upcycled planters and containers for your herbs, flowers, vegetables and succulents.

-In this article I’ve compiled a list of 10 household items that you can easily turn into plant pots.
+In this article I’ve compiled a list of 10 household items that you can easily turn into upcycled pots.

 1. Tin Cans